 Post-retirement Cost-of-Living Benefits: General Tier 1, Safety, General PEPRA Tier 1 and Safety PEPRA Future changes based on changes to the Consumer Price Index to a maximum of 3% per year, excess "banked" (§31870.1).
 General Tier 2 and General PEPRA Tier 2 Members represented by SEIU receive a fixed 2% cost-of-living adjustment, not subject to changes in the CPI that applies to future service after March, 2003.
 This benefit has been valued consistent with the methodologies described in our October 9, 2006 report entitled "Funding Policies and Procedures for General Tier II COLA Benefit".
 Supplemental Benefit: A supplemental benefit in the amount of \$108.44 per month is paid to retirees and their survivors.
 Member Contributions: Please refer to Section 4, Exhibit 3 for the specific rates.
 General Tier 1, Safety and Safety PEPRA Provide for 50% of total Normal Cost.
 General Tier 2 and General PEPRA Tier 2 Provide for 50% of total basic Normal Cost.
 In addition, for General Tier 2 with COLA members, the current member COLA contribution rate of 2.63% of compensation has been reflected.
 Other Information: For Non-PEPRA members hired after November 1974, they will pay a contribution corresponding to a General and Safety member hired at entry age 35 and 27, respectively.
 Safety Non-PEPRA members with 30 or more years of service are exempt from paying member contributions.
 The same applies for Non-General PEPRA members hired on or before March 7, 1973.
 Plan Provisions Not Valued: The Board of Retirement has approved a non-vested supplemental benefit.
 This benefit is funded from Undistributed Excess Earnings, paid from a reserve that is not included in the Valuation Value of Assets and is subject at all times to the availability of funds.
 The non-vested supplemental benefit of \$27.50 per month paid to retirees and their survivors terminated upon issuance of the June 2019 payment.
 This was due to the depletion of the funds in this reserve.
-Changed Plan Provisions: On July 30, 2020, the California Supreme Court issued a decision in the Alameda County Deputy Sheriff's Assn. et al., v.
-Alameda County Employees' Retirement Assn. litigation that clarified what should be considered compensation earnable for non-PEPRA members and pensionable compensation for PEPRA members for that and other similarly situated 1937 Act county employees retirement systems.
-See Item (1) on page 7 of this report for a discussion of the action taken by VCERA.
+Changed Plan Provisions: There have been no changes in plan provisions since the last valuation.